-Introduction to the 2018-19 season
+Introduction to the 2019-20 season

+Welcome to the 2019-2020 season of OCMC concerts.
 The new calendar follows a similar pattern to last season’s.
 Most of the familiar fixtures are there, including:

-- The Concerto Workshop on Saturday 9 March 2019 in the Housman Room.
+- The Concerto Workshop on Saturday 7 March 2020 in the Housman Room.
 Here soloists have the opportunity to perform with the Club Orchestra.
 There is no prior rehearsal, though there will be time during the afternoon for a limited amount of preparation e.g. rehearsing awkward passages with the soloist.
 Any work will be considered, though exceptionally complex works or those requiring unusual or very large instrumental forces are less likely to be accepted than more standard repertoire.
 Don’t forget that the orchestra will be sight-reading!

-- Orchestral players please note this date in your diary.
+- Orchestral players – please note this date in your diary.

-- The Concert of Operatic Ensembles on Saturday 23 March 2019.
+- The Concert of Operatic Ensembles on Saturday 28 March 2020.
 Please contact Rogelio Aguilar for details.

 Notes for Concert Organisers (Organisers’ Guide)